RedSerge/snakes-n-ladders-remastered/README.md

 Now the 2nd player presses the ‘DEL’ key and starts anew, trying to defeat bots and restart the Shadow Tournament for you.
 And so on.

-Tip: one more thing, if you want to turn the bots off completely, just make a file called “.nobots” in the directory with the game (app.py).
-I provided some cmd scripts to make it easier for Windows users (“bots on/bots off” commands, as some versions of Windows prevent you from making empty-named files; Linux users can just create them, though, with no problem).
+Tip: one more thing, if you want to turn the bots off completely, just make a file called “.nobots” in the directory with the game (with app.py).

 Enjoy (if you can :’D ) this raw prototype version of my idea.
 You can always play it in real life; it’s just computer usually counts faster. :)))